abir-sol/docker-demo/1-nginx-website/README.md

-# Docker Basic Nginx Website Demo
+# Docker Basic Nginx Website

 This project demonstrates how to setup a basic pre-built docker container.
 For this demo I am using Nginx docker image and host a static website using it.
 Here's the project overview: